uci-inf102-s18/vagrant-vm/README.md

 + Files in your working Vagrant directory (the one in which you booted up VM) are shared with the VM via /vagrant directory.

 ## Available Languages:
 The following languages are preinstalled in the VM.
-If there is a language missing that you want to use, please open an issue/pull request to the repository so I can add to the project.
+If there is a language missing that you want to use, please open a pull request so we can add the language to the virtual machine.

 + python (3.5.2)
 + python (2.7.12)